 - Real property, either in its entirety or in part, can be deeded to benefit the Clemson Libraries.
 It is possible to arrange a sizeable tax deduction by deeding a home to the Clemson Libraries, while continuing to occupy the property for life.

 - Donors may transfer money, securities, or real estate in trust to the Clemson Libraries.

 - Qualified Retirement Plans

 - Naming the Clemson Libraries as a beneficiary of your qualified retirement plan—IRA, 401(k), 403(b), or KEOGH—may be particularly advantageous.
 This type of estate gift, unlike others, will result in more assets being passed on to your heirs.

 - By writing a will or living trust, you can specify that you would like your estate to benefit the Clemson Libraries.
 Planned gifts include gifts through wills, living trust, charitable trusts, charitable gift annuities, retirement plans, or other estate planning arrangements.

-For more information, you can peruse the Clemson University planned giving website or contact Corrine Grant, Director of Development.
+For more information, you can peruse the Clemson University planned giving website or contact Donna Dant, Director of Development.